StevenBlack/intl/readme.md

 additional clauses for the `DEFINE WINDOW` statement in `<expC2>`.
 If you do not specify a FROM clause, `*:WINDOW` will allow you to size and place it during compilation by displaying a Window on the screen. `*:WINDOW` works well under DOS to create MDI-style applications.
-You can simply add `*:WINDOW` to your setup code and it works.
+You can add `*:WINDOW` to your setup code and it works.
 Example:

 ```
 *:WINDOW w_temp CLAUSES ;